 Telephone Consultations: For appointments and advice required the same day, a message will be left for the duty doctor to return your call and discuss your problem.
 A message can also be passed to your preferred doctor if you are able to wait until that doctor is next available to return your call.
 If you need to speak to a nurse for advice such as travel and childhood immunisation then please leave a message with Reception.
 You will be asked for some details so that the doctor or nurse can prioritise the call.

-Email: Emails will be checked regularly but any received after 5pm will not be dealt with until the next working day (this excludes weekends).
-If your request is for medication then please allow 2 working days for prescription collection; due to the large number of requests it is not practical for us to let you know when your request is ready but you may telephone reception directly on 01932 414248 to check it is ready.
+Email: Emails will be checked regularly but any received after 5pm will not be seen until the next working day (this excludes weekends).
+If your request is for medication then please allow 2 working days for prescription collection.

 Practice Nurse Appointments